menandmice/micetro_docs/guides/user-manual/access_control.rst

 .. note::
   Please note that in previous versions (< 6.7) roles did not exist and the built-in roles described below were previously built-in groups.
 All of the users that were members in specific built-in groups are now assigned to the corresponding built-in roles.

-Five Roles are built-in to the Men & Mice Suite.
+Five Roles are built-in to the Men&Mice Suite.
 These roles are special in that they get full access for their respective domains for all Access Flags.

 When new objects are created, the Built-in Role that presides over that object, as well as the user or group that created the object, receives full access to it.